By Sherrema Bower

 Heather Griffin, waste services coordinator at the City of Flint, summarized the City’s recycling program, started in 2013, when Republic Services contracted with the City of Flint.
 Since then the registered resident participation in the City’s recycling program has grown from eight percent to 27 percent.

 This is significant, according to Griffin, in a city where 50 percent of residents rent their homes and where “six months has been the longest ‘sustainable’ program attempted.”
-The increase is likely due to the City of Flint partnering with Keep Genesee County Beautiful to promote the recycling program.
+The increase is likely due to the City of Flint partnering with Keep Genesee County Beautiful and the Genesee County Metropolitan Planning Commission to promote the recycling program.
 Damage to the environment is minimized when plastic (and other) items get recycled, instead of tossing them away to decompose in a landfill, she explained.

 Griffin said given the numerous plastic water bottles often seen in the streets and on grass and sidewalks since the start of the Flint water crisis, many residents may not yet know there is a specific recycling program just for the empty water bottles.
 Residents can sign up by calling Griffin’s office at 810-766-7135, ext.
 2605, and stop in to pick up the large clear, plastic bags.
-Once filled, residents put them out at 7 a.m. every other Tuesday to be picked up.
+For residential curbside recycling sign-up, residents can call Republic Services at (800) 438-0966; at Keep Genesee County Beautiful at (810) 767-9696; or the City of Flint at (810) 410-1134, if they live in a single family or up to a two-family dwelling.
+Weekly residential curbside recycling is provided for Flint residents on their normal service day.

-The schedule and information about what can be trashed or recycled, are available online at www.cityofflint.com, under the Residents & Visitors tab, Residents/Sanitation.)
+The schedule and information about what can be thrown away or recycled, are available online at www.cityofflint.com, under the Residents & Visitors tab, Residents/Sanitation.)
 Some members in the meeting signed a sheet to form a committee to write an ordinance requiring Flint residents to recycle.

 Design Studio students to address recycling